Heylman Research Lab

-The Heylman Lab is focused on the development of tissue engineering strategies for a variety of applications including:
+The MPS Lab is focused on the development of tissue engineering strategies for a variety of applications including:

 - • regeneration / replacement of dead or diseased tissues